 This topic describes the structure of event handlers in a custom runtime.
-This topic also provides examples on how to use event handlers in a custom runtime and answers to commonly asked questions.
+This topic also provides examples on how to use event handlers in a custom runtime and links to some commonly asked questions.

 Signatures for event handlers